DanielCohenn/REAST-API-with-Flask/README.md

 With this file the user get extract the CPU memory data from his computer, after doing so we can put the data inside our database with the webserver.

-## Execution and creating the databse:
+## Execution and creating the database:
 We can execute our webserver using the "Postman" app after running the server on command propmt (windows).
 * Important: for running first time we must include the line "db.create_all()" between the lines 49 - 51 to create the database.